 It is one of the most commonly seen gynaecological diseases, yet is poorly understood and not commonly talked about.

 Symptoms of endometriosis can begin prior to the first menstrual period, and for most people, symptoms persist throughout their lives.
 It can persist into menopause.
 Endometriosis can have a profound effect on an individual’s quality of life.
 Endometriosis has been found in cis males (born male), trans males, pre-menarcheal girls and postmenopausal women.

 Endometriosis is a common chronic (long-term) inflammatory condition where tissue, similar to the tissue that normally grows inside the uterus, grows outside of the uterus.
 The most common places where endometriosis occurs are the ovaries, the fallopian tubes, the bowel, and the areas in front, on the back, and to the sides of the uterus.
 It can also be found on the bladder and bowel.
 In some cases, it is found outside the pelvis (lung, skin, brain, diaphragm).

-The name endometriosis comes from the word endometrium; this is the tissue lining the uterus (womb).
-As part of the menstrual cycle, the endometrium builds up in response to hormonal stimulation, to prepare the uterus for possible implantation and pregnancy.
-If pregnancy does not occur, this lining is shed as a menstrual period.
-Endometriosis is defined as the presence of endometrial- like tissue outside of the uterus.
-These deposits are found mainly in the pelvis, however they can be found in other sites in the body.
-The endometriosis deposits cause an inflammatory reaction, that leads to pain and adhesion formation.
+Endometriosis is found commonly in the pelvic area, peritoneum, ovaries, bowel and bladder.
+In rare cases, it can be found in other sites in the body.
+These deposits cause an inflammatory reaction that can lead to pain, scar tissue and adhesion formation.
 It is believed that the endometriosis deposits react to the same hormonal stimulation as normal endometrium.
-This can lead to symptoms, which may be worse at certain times of the cycle, in particular just prior to and during the menstrual period.
+This can lead to symptoms which may be worse at certain times of the cycle, in particular at ovulation, prior to and during menstruation (period).